census-instrumentation/opencensus-specs/README.md

 The key elements of the Tags component are:

-* A tag: this is a key-value pair, where the key is a string, and the value can be one of a 64-bit integer, a boolean, or a string.
+* A tag: this is a key-value pair, where the keys and values are strings.
 The API allows for creating, modifying and querying objects representing a tag value.
 * A set of tags (with unique keys) carried in the Context.
 Libraries MUST provide a means of manipulating the tags in the context, including adding new tags, replacing tag values, deleting tags, and querying the current value for a given tag key.